RobJacobson/ws-dottie/README.md

 ## 🏛️ Governance

-Maintained by the Ferryjoy npm org.
+Maintained by Ferryjoy npm org.
 Issues and contributions welcome.

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [development guide](./docs/overview/getting-started.md) for setup instructions.
+Please see our development guide for setup instructions.

 ## 📄 License